PedroMarianoAlmeida/offical-turbo-v1/README.md

 - Finish next-auth adapters (redirect) and components
   - Check incognito lib to use the same nomeclature in the redirect - Actually I believe the protected wrapper is cleaner, instead of the withAuthenticator HOC, it is better create a middlewhere for Next, but I won"t do that
   - The redirect only for authenticated and public, other roles will be implemented in another time
+- Connect auth with shadcn (using the core adapter)